sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 When a user provides a product or service and someone else books or purchases that offering, the user is considered the **provider** of the transaction in question.
-In a forward marketplace flow, the provider is the user who creates the listing, and in a reverse marketplace flow, the provider is the user who starts a transaction against a customer's listing.
+In a regular marketplace flow, the provider is the user who creates the listing, and in a reverse marketplace flow, the provider is the user who starts a transaction against a customer's listing.